subhash1816/ChatBot/README.md

 Uses collectAsStateWithLifecycle for observing StateFlow from the ViewModel.

 **Hardcoded Chatbot Response**:
-A simple, predefined list of messages simulates chatbot replies for demonstration without an actual backend.
+A simple, predefined list of messages simulates chatbot replies for demonstration from the mocky API.

+**Retrofit**
+Used for network requests, that will fetch the bot response from the mock API.

+**Flow Explanation**
+Once the user successfully logs in or registers using Firebase Authentication, the app checks if there are already existing chat conversations stored in the Room database.
+If available, these past messages are immediately displayed in the chat screen.
+When the user sends a new message through the text field, the app makes an API call (mocked or real) to get the chatbot’s response.
+Both the user’s message and the bot’s reply are stored in Room for offline access and synced to the UI in real time using Kotlin Flow.
+This ensures that conversations are preserved locally, even when the app is restarted or used offline.

 ---